danielsaidi/website_danielsaidi/collections/_posts/2022/2022-01-13-m1-swift-package-problems.md

 tags:   swift swiftui xcode
 ---

 I got my brand new 14" M1 MacBook Pro in mid-December and absolutely love it.
 However, there are things with the new architecture that cause serious problems when working with Swift packages and XCFramework builds.
+In this post, I'll describe the problems and return with solutions, should I find any.

+Update 2022-01-18: I have solved the XCFramework Bitcode problem and have updated the text with how.

 ## Swift Packages can't preview SwiftUI previews